graphql-nexus/workshop/README.md

 3. Start the GraphQL server

-You should be prompted with a warning telling your that "[...]
+You should be prompted with a warning telling you that "[...]
 Your GraphQL schema is empty.".
 This is all fine and expected, we'll start building that schema during the workshop!

 ```sh